HL7/fhir-ips/pages/general.md

 ## Translation of designations and narratives

-The functional requirement of supporting the translation of the narratives and of the designations has been addressed in this guide extending:
+The functional requirement of supporting the translation of the designations has been addressed in this guide extending the coding data type  (coding-uv-ips).

-* the section text attribute (narrative-uv-ips)
-* and the coding data type  (coding-uv-ips)
+For details about the support of narrative translations please refer to the [Multi-Language support in FHIR](http://build.fhir.org/languages.html) section.

 ## Medicinal Product Identification